Can Music Therapy Help With Premature Ejaculation?

 Guided Imagery and Music (GIM)

 A study conducted from Isfahan, Iran, aimed to assess effects induced by guided imagery with soothing music on women's sexual dysfunction.
 Results witnessed a considerable improvement in desire, arousal, and orgasm over six weeks.
-It primarily targets women; however, it's a potential application for male sexual health, including PE. (https://www.researchgate.net/publication/377606758_Improving_sexual_dysfunction_through_guided_imagery_music_GIM_A_clinical_trial_study)
+It primarily targets women; however, it's a potential application for male sexual health, including PE.
+This could help partners in achieving mutual climax and strengthening mutualclimax intimacy.

 Music Therapy for Premature Ejaculation

 Archivos Españoles de Urología published a study that analyzed the effects that music therapy has on men with acquired PE.
-Men who listened to relaxing music and meditated for 45 minutes before sexual activity were noted to have considerable improvements in intravaginal ejaculation latency time (IELT) and in decreased anxiety (https://pubmed.ncbi.nlm.nih.gov/34080572/).
+Men who listened to relaxing music and meditated for 45 minutes before sexual activity were noted to have considerable improvements in intravaginal ejaculation latency time (IELT) and in decreased anxiety.
+These benefits could support safe mutual climax when paired with the use of mutual climax condom.

 Music and Cardiovascular Health